 - Take a Bite Out of Grime – This is our annual clean-up day where volunteers of all ages are grouped into teams with Village officials and they fan out across the Village to do some Spring Cleaning along roadways, riverbanks, and in the parks.
 Coffee and donuts are served in the morning, and all meet back at the Community Center for lunch when finished with the clean-up.Held the second Saturday in May.

-- Student Government Day – South Holland Junior High School students run the Village Board meeting.
-Takes place during the second Village Board meeting in May.
+- Student Government Day – South Holland Junior High School students run a simulated Village Board meeting and learn how village departments work.
+Takes place during May.